clr-cera/Analytic-Geometry/README.md

 # Analytic-Geometry

-This repository was made to develop concepts of analytic geometry in the C programming language.
+This repository was made to develop concepts of Analytic Geometry in the C programming language.